Neweraxen/survivalistic-db-generator/README.md

 - [Cakes and Creams](https://www.nexusmods.com/stardewvalley/mods/12244) (`Vyranity.CakesAndCreams_edibles`)
 - [The Void Recipes](https://www.nexusmods.com/stardewvalley/mods/12561) (`Ylgnik.VoidFood_edibles`)

+Also added to the pack, conversion by Dimentiza on Nexus:
+- [Forage of Ferngill](https://www.nexusmods.com/stardewvalley/mods/8828) (`StunkyMcDoo.ForageofFerngill.JA_edibles`)

 If you download that, remember to place them inside the `Databases` directory, found at `Survivalistic/assets/Databases`.

 ## Setup